alireza-mandegar/MyNews/process.md

 This process is considered safe.
 It is unlikely to pose any harm to your system.
 The system.management.ni.dll file should be located in the folder
 `C:\Windows\assembly\nativeimages_v2.0.50727_32\system.management\290a56d09b5648458910333b80321138`
 or `C:\Windows\assembly\nativeimages_v2.0.50727_32\system.management\32250bbcc6983e43b100b85e7d908e0c`.
 Otherwise it could be a Trojan.

+# CcmExec.exe
+CCMExec stands for **C**hange and **C**onfiguration **M**anagement **Exec**ution Agent Host
+It is the "SMS Agent Host" for Endpoint Configuration Management.
+It is a service that loads at Windows startup after the WMI service which it depends upon.
+It logs messages in "CCMexec.log".
+It receives and installs updates from the management server for Windows, Office, and certain non-Microsoft products like Java and Adobe.
+Occasionally it starts "inventory.exe" which scans all disks and reports what software is eligible for updates.